 Fuel campaigns with first-party customer data

 Jellyfish collaborated with Deckers Brands on a strategy to gain a more holistic view of customer data.
-The team used Google Analytics 360, part of the Google Marketing Platform, to visualize how people engaged with Deckers’ websites.
-Then, they ingested customer data into BigQuery, part of Google Cloud, to better understand and predict customer buying behavior.
+The team used Google Analytics 360, part of the Google Marketing Platform, to visualise how people engaged with Deckers’ websites.
+Then, they ingested customer data into BigQuery, part of Google Cloud, to better understand and predict customer buying behaviour.
 Finally, the team brought those data-driven insights back into Analytics 360 to review them, create audiences, and deploy campaigns.

 As a result, Deckers Brands was able to quickly spot and adapt to customer trends throughout the pandemic.
 It could also surface these trends throughout the company — influencing everything from media investments to supply chain management.

 “We found that responsibly collected first-party data — when combined with human expertise and applied intelligently across key areas of digital like audience development and measurement — can supercharge campaign performance and drive business outcomes,” said Di Wu, VP of data science at Jellyfish.

 Lay a strong foundation with privacy-centric measurement

 Wpromote worked with Taft, a direct-to-consumer men’s footwear brand, to establish a robust, privacy-first measurement foundation early in 2022.
 Wpromote led the brand’s implementation of Google’s enhanced conversions for web and ensured complete tagging across all of Taft’s properties.
 That early advantage unlocked better insights into customers’ journeys while maintaining their privacy, resulting in a 6% conversion uplift.